hckiang/glinvci/README.md

 Most users should be satisfied with the high-level interface, even if they intend to write their own custom models.

-# Using the high-level interface: Brownian Motion and OU Models
+# High-level interface example #1: OU Models

 To fit a model using this package, generally you will need two main pieces of input data: a rooted phylogenetic tree and a matrix of trait values.
 The phylogenetic tree can be non-ultrametric and can potentially contain multifurcation.
 The matrix of trait values should have the same number of columns as the number of tips.